Below, you’ll find an editing checklist useful for revising articles, manuscripts, essays, or blog content.

 - 0 – 30 – best understood by university graduates

-There are more than 200 readability formulas.
-Pick your favorite, and use it to make the copy in front of you flow smoothly.
+There are over 200 readability formulas.
+Pick your favorite and use it to make the copy in front of you flow smoothly.
 For starters, make the sentences shorter and replace sophisticated words with simpler alternatives.
 Pro tip: The readability score which you should aim for depends on the target audience.
 If you’re editing a piece for an academic journal, multifaceted verbiage is fine.
 But if you’re talking to a general audience, keep it simple stupid.

 14. Make sure that transitions between ideas, paragraphs, and chapters are smooth

 The concepts, paragraphs, and chapters should all flow smoothly from one to the next.
 Make sure there’s a logical connection between the different parts of the manuscript.
 To connect sentences and paragraphs, use transition words.
 But if you notice that chapters aren’t glued together, you may have a structural issue on your hands.
 This will require more work on your and the writer’s part.